Congratulations on your acceptance and welcome to NYIT!

 Make your travel arrangements.

 Freshmen who have no prior college credits need to take math and English placement exams prior to registration.
-Registration for placement exams will be available in April 2014.
 Freshmen will also be responsible for submitting any pending documents, such as proof of high school completion and final high school transcripts, to the Office of Admissions.
+Register for placement exams at nyit.edu/placement.

 Transfer students must contact the Office of Admissions for a preliminary transfer credit evaluation to find out if a placement exam is needed.
 All undergraduate transfer students who have attended college overseas must submit a WES, GLOBE or other agency evaluation report.

 Graduate students whose TOEFL scores fall between 500 and 550 (written), 173 to 213 (computerized), or 61 to 80 (Internet based), or whose IELTS score falls between 5 and 5.5 must take the English Proficiency Exam.

-If you need to take a placement exam, you will be able to register starting in April 2014.
+If you need to take a placement exam, you will be able to register at nyit.edu/placement.
+Additional dates will able available over the summer.

 Before Classes Start Sept.
 3, 2014